Robert Skyner - Joint Head of Chambers

 - Deaths in police and prison custody

 Robert frequently receives instructions to undertake private prosecutions on behalf of a number of organisations.
-He is also called upon to act in matters [for both Prosecution and Defence] which may have a concurrent civil liability where he is expected to conduct the subsequent civil trial.
+He accepts Defence instructions on a privately paid basis and he is also called upon to act in matters [for both Prosecution and Defence] which may have a concurrent civil liability where he is expected to conduct the subsequent civil trial.

 He also represents insurers or the family of the deceased in Inquests.